cns-iu/macroscope-kiosk/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Are all acceptance criteria met ?
 - [ ] Has the code been documented properly ?
+- [ ] Does component css-class structure conform to the Blue Dino style template i.e. top-level element .wrapper, .container and other inside css classes ?
 - [ ] Have all checks passed ?
 - [ ] Have you tested inter-browser functionality ?